lifewatch/pyhydrophone/README.md

 ### RTSys
 Provides a method to read the date from the file name.
+It has a method to read the header from a wav file recorded using a RESEA recorder.
-It also adds a method to compute the power consumtion and plot it over time. https://rtsys.eu/acoustic-recorders
+It also adds a method to compute the power consumption and plot it over time. https://rtsys.eu/acoustic-recorders

 ### EARS